 Legal proceedings involving intellectual property rights are highly uncertain, and can involve complex legal and scientific questions.
 Any intellectual property claim against us, regardless of its merit, could result in significant liabilities to our business, and can be expensive and time consuming to defend.
 Depending on the nature of such claims, our businesses may be disrupted, our management's attention and other company resources may be diverted and we may be required to redesign, reengineer or rebrand our products and services, if feasible, to stop offering certain products and services or to enter into royalty or licensing agreements in order to obtain the rights to use necessary technologies, which may not be available on terms acceptable to us, if at all, and may result in a decrease of our competitive advantage.
 Our failure to prevail in such matters could result in loss of intellectual property rights, judgments awarding substantial damages, including possible treble damages and attorneys' fees, and injunctive or other equitable relief against us.
 If we are held liable, we may be unable to exploit some or all of our intellectual property rights or technology.
-Even if we are not held liable, we may choose to settle claims by making a monetary payment or by granting a license to intellectual property rights that we otherwise would not license.
-Further, judgments may result in loss of reputation, may force us to take costly remediation actions, delay selling our products and offering our services, reduce features or functionality in our services or products, or cease such activities altogether.
+Even if we are not held liable, we may choose to settle claims by making a monetary payment or by granting a license to intellectual property rights or take costly remediation actions, delay selling our products and offering our services, reduce features or functionality in our services or products, or cease such activities altogether.
 Insurance may not cover or be insufficient for any such claim.